 ABORIGINAL AND TORRES STRAIT ISLANDER DEFENDANTS

-Limited data about Aboriginal and Torres Strait Islander defendants in the Children's Courts are presented for the third time in this publication.
-This information is available for defendants finalised in New South Wales, Queensland and the Northern Territory since 2009-10 and information for defendants finalised in the Children's Courts in South Australia is available for the first time this year.
+Limited data about Aboriginal and Torres Strait Islander defendants in the Magistrates' Courts are presented for the third time in this publication.
+This information is available for defendants finalised in New South Wales, Queensland and the Northern Territory since 2009-10 and for South Australia for the first time this year.